IX - Policy Statements

-IX-BB CLARKSON REQUIRED HEALTH INSURANCE POLICY
+IX-CC CLARKSON REQUIRED HEALTH INSURANCE POLICY

 All students enrolled for credit must have proof of health insurance at time of registration or purchase an insurance policy through the University's contracted carrier.
 A sickness and accident plan is available to all students through the University at group rates.
 If a student is covered under a family health insurance plan, this may be substituted for the University's plan.
 A student must indicate coverage on the appropriate form or he or she will be automatically enrolled in Clarkson's plan and charged accordingly.

-IX-CC EQUAL OPPORTUNITY POLICY
+IX-DD EQUAL OPPORTUNITY POLICY

 Clarkson University is an equal opportunity institution with respect to both education and employment.
 The University does not discriminate on the basis of race, gender, color, creed, religion, national origin, age, disability, sexual orientation, veteran status or marital status in admission or access to, or treatment or employment in, its programs and activities as required by federal (Title VI, Title IX, Section 504) and state laws and regulations.
 Inquiries concerning Section 504 and the Americans with Disabilities Act of 1990 should be directed to: